citrus/crudify/README.md

     end

 Ok, so what does it do?
 The short answer; _everything_ that you'd want it to.
 In more detail, crudify turns your controller into a full-fledged CRUD controller with `index`, `new`, `create`, `show`, `edit`, `update`, and `destroy`.
 But wait, there's more!
 Inside each of these standard methods are several _hook methods_ designed to make customizing your controllers even easier that overwriting crudify's methods.
-Over-riding; say what? ...
+Overwriting; say what? ...

 Say you want to customize an action that's being defined by crudify, simply overwrite it!